LiamJCates/Programming-Notes/Programming Methods/Fundamentals/Constructs/Declarations/Subroutine/Subroutine.md

 By convention, and required by many languages, a function is specified before it is called.
 Though the code for the function is above the rest of the function, it will not execute until we call the function.

 Once a function has been declared we can call the function as often as we like, and all of the code within it will run each time.

+Typically, the function name and function call operator () are used to reference the function throughout the source code

 When a function is called, control flow is transferred from sequential execution of one code block to the top of the function.